pgib/jekyll-attendease/README.md

   cache_expiry: 3600 # The number of seconds until we regerenate the data from the api.
 Otherwise data will be cached for speed.
   generate_schedule_pages: false # Set to true if you want to generate static schedule pages.
   schedule_path_name: 'schedule' # Set to the path your want your schedule pages to live at.
+  show_day_index: false # Set to true if you want an index of days
+  presenters_path_name: 'presenters' # folder off of the root to put the presenters page
+  venues_path_name: 'venues' # folder off of the root to put the venues page
+  sponsors_path_name: 'sponsors' # folder off of the root to put the sponsors page

+  schedule_sessions_title: 'Schedule: Sessions' # Override to set the page.title of the sessions listing page
+  schedule_session_page_title: 'Schedule: %s' # %s will be substituted with the session's name

+  presenters_index_title: 'Presenters' # Override to set the page.title of the presenters listing page
+  presenter_page_title: 'Presenter: %s' # %s will be substituted with the session's name

+  venues_index_title: 'Venues' # Override to set the page.title property of the Venues index page
+  venue_page_title: 'Venue: %s' # %s will be substituted with venue's name.
+Override to set the page.title property of the individual Venue page
 ```

 Remember to replace `https://your-event-subdomain.attendease.com/` with your actual event url, or crazy things will happen!